Victorian businesses already engage in significant trade with the United Kingdom (UK) and European markets.

 Victoria as a gateway to Asia

-The Victorian Government encourages European businesses to base their Asia-Pacific operations in Victoria and yield advantage from Victoria’s Asia capability.
+The Victorian Government encourages European businesses to base their Asia Pacific operations in Victoria and take advantage of Victoria’s Asia capability.

 Melbourne is uniquely placed for UK and European companies seeking to service Asia Pacific.
-Sharing the same time zone as Asia, offering a curfew free airport, the largest container port in Australia, together with a rich multicultural linguistically diverse population, makes Melbourne a practical location for global organisations looking for success in Australia and Asia Pacific
+Sharing the same time zone as Asia, offering a curfew free airport, the largest container port in Australia, and a rich multicultural linguistically diverse population makes Melbourne a practical location for global organisations looking for success in Australia and Asia Pacific.

-- Negotiations for a joint Australian-European Union Free Trade Agreement has commenced, aiming to reduce non-tariff barriers and improve market access for services and agricultural products.
+- The fifth round of negotiations for a joint Australian-European Union Free Trade Agreement took place in October 2019.
+The agreement aims to reduce non-tariff barriers and improve market access for services and agricultural products.

 Discover how your business can export to the UK and Europe

-- The Agent-General for Victoria based in London represents Victoria in the UK, Europe and Israel through the Victorian Government Trade and Investment (VGTI) offices in London.
-Our VGTI office can provide tailored market intelligence, insights and guidance for your export business and connect you with overseas buyers and industry partners.
+- Connect with our representatives at the Victorian Government Trade and Investment (VGTI) office in London.
+At no cost to you, they can provide tailored market intelligence, insights and guidance for your export business and connect you with overseas buyers and industry partners.

-- Austrade's UK Market Profile provides further detail and facts about the UK market and many other European markets.
+- Explore Austrade's UK Market Profile which provides further detail and facts about the UK market and many other European markets.

-- The Victorian Government provides support through a range of grants, vouchers and assistance programs.
+- Apply for a range of Victorian Government grants, vouchers and assistance programs available to your business.

-- The International Chamber House (ICH) in Melbourne's city centre is a business networking hub for international bilateral chambers and business associations.
-It provides members access to meeting rooms with video-conferencing, flexible workspaces and a function space for international business development events.
+- Utilise International Chamber House (ICH) in Melbourne's city centre, a business networking hub for international bilateral chambers and business associations.
+It provides members with access to meeting rooms with video-conferencing, flexible workspaces and a function space for international business development events.
 The British, French and German Chambers are all housed at ICH.

-- Visit our regional insights page and read current updates from our Regional Specialists located across the globe
+- Visit our regional insights page to read current updates from our UK and Europe Regional Specialist.